 Disclosure Quantity Units

 Total training hours provided to employees

 a.
-Female employees 85.5 Hours
+Female employees 201.5 Hours

 b.
-Male employees 23 Hours
+Male employees 65 Hours

 Average Training hours provided to employees

 a.
-Female employees 28.5 Hours/ employee
+Female employees 40.3 Hours/ employee

 b.
-Male employees 23 Hours/ employee
+Male employees 32.5 Hours/ employee

 What is the impact and where does it occur?
-What Management Approach is the organization's involvement in the impact?
-OPMC's training and development programs have led to substantial career growth among its employees.
+What is the organization's involvement in the impact?
+Management Approach OPMC's training and development programs have led to substantial career growth among its employees.
 The Company believes that career development and employee empowerment are crucial in employee retention.
-The Company continues to enhance its training and seminar programs which give employees opportunities to develop, enhance and enrich themselves with skill-sets they need to better perform their roles in the Company and in the community.
+The Company continues to enhance its training and seminar programs through in-house and/or third-party training programs.
+These programs enhance the employees' technical capabilities needed in their respective roles in the company.
+Some soft skills trainings are developed as well to achieve a well-rounded community member.
 What are the risk/s identified?
-Management Approach Possible employee poaching from other industry The Company believes that an players. attractive compensation package coupled with flexible working arrangement at this time of Pandemic is effective in maintaining talents.
+Management Approach Possible employee poaching from other industry players.
+The Company believes that an attractive compensation package coupled with flexible working arrangement at this time of Pandemic is effective in maintaining talents.

 What are the opportunity/ies identified?
 Management Approach Given the ever-changing business landscape where The Management will incorporate in its everything is going digital, this is an opportune time for training programs topics that involves the employees to get trainings in different business digital transformation. applications and software.